ILLGrenoble/visa-docs/docs/source/overview/overview-features.md

 - **Quotas based on user role**

-  Staff and Visitors are allowed to have a different number of instances running in parallel
+  Staff and Visitors are given different quotas (instance Credits) allowing them to have different number of instances running in parallel.

 - **Scientific and technical support roles**